KatherineMichel/pinax-tutorial/what_is_pinax.md

 ### Pinax Apps

 Pinax apps are stand-alone Django apps that provide specific functionality.
-Pinax apps come pre-installed as packages in Pinax Starter Projects, or can be used independently.
+Pinax apps come pre-installed as packages in Pinax starter projects, or can be used independently.

 ### Pinax CLI

-[pinax-cli](https://github.com/pinax/pinax-cli) is a command line interface (CLI) that can be used to install Pinax Starter Projects.
+[pinax-cli](https://github.com/pinax/pinax-cli) is a command line interface (CLI) that can be used to install Pinax starter projects.

 ### Pinax Templates